 This garden was designed by Kobori Enshū (小堀遠州), a famous tea master and garden designer in the Edo period.

-When you get there, see if you can find a rock island that looks like a turtle in the pond.
-If you manage to find the turtle-shaped island, try to find a set of rocks placed on a small hill to form a crane.
+When you get there, see if you can find a rock island resembling a turtle in the pond.
+If you find the turtle-shaped island, try to find a set of rocks placed on a small hill to form a crane.
 As a hint, it is opposite the island in the shape of a turtle.
-We have to say, it is pretty hard to picture a crane out of those rocks when we were told the answer (´▽｀*).
+We have to say; it is pretty hard to picture a crane out of those rocks when we were told the answer (´▽｀*).